Sustainable Development Goal (SDG) 1: Reduce poverty in all its forms.

 Application assistance (OSAP, EI etc)

-Youth Support Navigation Service through ROC and the Prince Edward County Youth Centre assists PEC youth to identify, access and navigate community services relevant to their needs and goals.
+Youth Support Navigation Service through ROC Youth Services assists PEC youth to identify, access and navigate community services relevant to their needs and goals.

 Prince Edward Learning Centre is dedicated to helping adult learners acquire the skills needed to achieve their personal learning and employment goals.